 Limitation and Future Research

-We acknowledge that the findings we present might be subject to several limitations.
-First and foremost, our design is cross-sectional and our findings can only represent snapshot of the psychological process related to return or migration intentions at a single point in time, the data collection period.
+We acknowledge that the findings we present might be subject to several limitations Our design is cross-sectional and our findings can only represent snapshot of the psychological process at a single point in time, the data collection period.
 Thus, it might be problematic to generalize our results to the general population and to other contexts.
 Therefore, longitudinal studies would be a better positioned to provide more conclusive evidence to confirm or refute our hypotheses as they would be able to trace the causality across several waves in time.
 Psychological processes related to migration intentions among refugees are dynamic and therefore could be easily influenced the political and social context.
 For instance, refugees would be more inclined to consider migrating if European countries are to adopt policies more favourable to migration.
 Experimental studies manipulating contact or mediating processes would also provide more causality.
 That said, it would not be easy to test these hypotheses in controlled laboratory settings which might also raise additional issues regarding external validity.

 Similarly, asking refugees about their intentions to migrate can provide valuable information about their future behaviour.
 However, intentions do not necessarily translate into their actual future migration behaviour and it might be problematic to draw conclusions on actual behaviour from research that measures intentions only (see Armitage & Conner, 2001).
 Future research can examine prior contact experience frequencies among those who returned to their homeland and/or migrated to the West.
-However, it could be difficult to conduct a study with returned refugees due to travel, cultural, and linguistic difficulties.

 Increasing number of refugees is a global reality.
 It is important to understand and foresee refugees’ moving intentions to inform social, economic, and political decisions.
 Majority of empirical research has so far focused on migration intentions among migrants and research investigating intentions to return or migrate to another country among refugees is scarce.
 This is understandable as refugees might be harder to reach and might be in a more vulnerable conditions that could prevent them from participating in research.
 In Turkey, all refugee related research requires special permissions from government agencies which might be difficult to obtain.
 Moreover, such scrutiny might introduce a certain amount of bias to the results as refugees might be concerned about the social desirability or might fear that their participation would jeopardize their current situation.
 Policy makers can benefit from studies like ours to better understand and predict refugees’ future migration behaviour.